Minimalist geometric cube representing structure, boundaries, and practice logic on the Tom Zappala Haircutting website.

 This is not about specialising in curls or fine hair as categories.
 Those are entry points, but the work itself goes deeper.
 The true specialism is supporting women with challenging hair by recognising the complex relationship they have with it, shaped by personal history, cultural pressure, hormonal change, and long frustration, and translating that into structure that holds over time.

-With over 35 years of haircutting experience, much of it spent working against the commercial salon model, Tom’s specialist practice is defined by clarity, not theatrics.
+With over 35 years of haircutting experience, much of it spent working against the commercial salon model, Tom’s specialist haircutting practice is defined by clarity, not theatrics.
 The studio in Collingwood, Melbourne is a calm, precise environment built for focus, trust, and long-term results.

 Originally founded in Los Angeles and refined in Australia, the practice evolved from a personal survival strategy into a professional method, one that makes structure clear, reliable, and repeatable.